Museums in Egypt

 2. The Mummification Museum

-The Mummification Museum, which opened in 1997 and is positioned adjacent to the magnificent Museum of Luxor, which dates back to 1975, is a completely educational organization.
-One of its goals is to demonstrate how the ancient Egyptians said their deceased farewell and preserved them, preparing them for the trip to a new life they were about to embark on.
+One of the least visited museums in Egypt.
+The Mummification Museum is a completely educational organization.
+It opened in 1997 and is located next to the magnificent Luxor Museum, which dates back to 1975.
+The museum aims to show how the ancient Egyptians said goodbye to their deceased.
+They also show how they preserved them, preparing them for the journey to a new life they were about to embark on.

 3. Karnak’s Open Museum

-The Open Museum in Karnak is located near the Karnak Temple and contains several important cabins from the Middle International era, including the white cabin of King (Senusret I), as well as two cabins from the modern state era, the alabaster cabin of King (Amenhotep I) and the red cabin of Queen (Hatshepsut).
-The museum also has a variety of antiques, including Baboon sculptures, several false doors, and other massive stone structures.
+One of the most important museums in Egypt is the Open Museum in Karnak.
+It contains several important cabins from the Middle International era.
+These include the white cabin of King Senusret I. It also has two cabins from the modern state era: the alabaster cabin of King Amenhotep I and the red cabin of Queen Hatshepsut.
+The museum also has a variety of other antiques.
+These include baboon sculptures, several false doors, and massive stone structures.